pbnj/awesome-podcasts/README.md

 - [DevOps Radio](http://media.blubrry.com/devops_radio/www.devopsradio.libsyn.com/podcast) - Covering all things related to software delivery
 - [Docker for .NET Developers](http://s.ch9.ms/Series/Docker-for-NET-Developers) - An overview of what .NET developers need to know to build containerized applications using Docker
 - [DockerCast](https://www.docker.com/) - Dockercast is the official Docker Podcast which covers a wide range of topics including products, projects and contributions from active community members and partners with our host, Docker’s very own – John Willis
+- [Mobycast](https://prodockertraining.com/mobycast/) - A weekly conversation about Docker, AWS, and building distributed systems
 - [Puppet Podcast](https://puppet.com/podcast_feed) - The Puppet Podcast features Puppet community members talking about the latest trends in configuration management &amp; cloud automation as well as DevOps culture
 - [The Food Fight Show](http://foodfight.libsyn.com/) - The Chef Community Podcast, where DevOps engineeers do battle.
 This is not a cooking show
 - [The New Stack Makers](http://soundcloud.com/thenewstackmakers) - The New Stack Makers stream of featured speakers and interviews is all about the new software stacks that change the way we development and deploy software
 - [The Ship Show](http://theshipshow.com/podcast/) -  A twice-montly podcast covering the finer points of build engineering, devops, &amp; release management, including discussions, interviews, reviews, and coverage of important release engineering news and happenings
+- [To Be Continuous](https://www.heavybit.com/library/podcasts/to-be-continuous/) - A show all about continuous delivery and software development

 ## DotNet